Luciano Carty

-Luciano Carty (born 2 October 2001) is a Dutch professional footballer who plays as a winger.
+Luciano Carty (born 2 October 2001) is a Dutch footballer who plays as a winger for amateur side VV Oosterparkers.

 Club career

 Carty initially played youth football in his home town of Hoogezand before a switching across to FC Emmen for under-15 level.
 Carty made his debut for FC Emmen on 19 September 2020 away against PSV Eindhoven.
 In June 2021 Carty signed a new contract with Emmen keeping him at the club until 2023.

 Carty's contract with Emmen was terminated on 30 December 2022.

 On 9 January 2023, Carty signed with Cypriot Third Division club APEA Akrotiri.

+International career

+In October 2025, Carty received a call-up for the Sint Maarten national football team.